DraconDev/arcane/do.md

 Risk: Zero.
 Cost: $0.
 This is why we score 1000.
 You have replicated the reliability of Amazon AWS using nothing but Rust code and a $4 server.

+- arcane push can even auto run on commit